Natural Breathing vs. the Breathing Control System

 Yawning happens when you let down your guard against feeling more.
 Instead of the usual sub-ventilating and stifling your air inflow, you open up to the unknown.

 Yawning is a sign that you have halted your usual resistance to letting in more energy into your life.
-Thus, naturally, your breathing quality is increased, as evidenced by an increased air exchange, but if you don’t know the mechanics transformation requires, you get stuck with deflating the increased energy again, through continuous yawning.
+Thus, naturally, your breathing quality is increased, as evidenced by an increased air exchange, but if you don’t know the mechanics that transformation requires, you get stuck with deflating the increased energy again, through continuous yawning.

 Why do you yawn in a breathing session?